 But, if you do not have internet access on your phone via a local SIM card, the app does not work very well at all.
 If you can rely on the downloaded offline package of the app, but believe me, it does not work very well without the internet.

 Plus, you’ll want to make sure that the taxi driver is not cheating you by driving way out of the way to bring you to your hotel.
 They will do this because it will increase the fare that you need to pay.
 Pay attention to your GPS position on Google Maps.

 In some countries, it is extremely easy to get a SIM card when you arrive at the airport.
 In other countries, you will literally want to pull your hair out during the process of getting a new SIM card.
 Some countries treat you like you are a spy and they think you will use the SIM card to hack into their military database or something.
 It’s insane.

 Do a little bit of research before you arrive, and if you are going to visit a country where obtaining a local SIM card is difficult, then simply buy a SIM on eBay or Amazon before you arrive.

 6) Proper Packing

 I remember throwing a heavy $500 piece of filming equipment in the garbage can just to make my bag lighter.
 I was so sick and tired of my heavy bag.
-In addition to traveling light, it is important that you pack the proper gear for the country that you plan on visiting.
+In addition to traveling light, and choosing the right bag, it is important that you pack the proper gear for the country that you plan on visiting.